Benign Flame: Saga of Love - 26

 When Prasad was all set to leave, Sathyam insisted that he stayed on for dinner.
 However, the guest excused himself to review the situation as he drove home.

-‘It’s about time that I had activated the second string of my bow,’ he resolved, answering his question all by himself.
-‘As Sathyam makes those extra bucks, I should enable him to part with some of them to the sex workers and as they give and take as well, are there any that deserve better than them.
+‘It’s about time that I activate the second string of my bow,’ he resolved, answering his question all by himself.
+‘As Sathyam makes those extra bucks, I should enable him to part with some of them to the sex workers, and as they give and take as well, are there any that deserve money better than them.
 Besides, even if the last vestiges of hesitancy were to prevent him from going the whole hog at extortion, then the need to foot the bed bills and all would ensure a vice like grip on his corrupted psyche.
-Well, it’s time that Sathyam got hooked onto the whores.
+So, it’s time that Sathyam got hooked onto the whores.
 All said and done, only the charms of the call-girls could wean him away from his wife, to make way for me as her paramour.
 And the craftier they are, the better it is for me, isn’t it?’

 ‘But then, is this gambit worth the gain?’ he wondered at length.
 ‘Wouldn’t I have laid a couple of randies in their couches by now, that too with much less bother?
 Whatever, Sathyam is bound to have a time of his life, what with wine, women and all coming his way.
 If not for my obsession for his wife, he would have remained a frog in the marital well after all.
 It looks like it pays to have a smart wife, in more ways than one!
 That is because, I love Roopa as much as I could and crave for her more than I should.’

 ‘What a fool I was, being a one-woman man all these years,’ thought Sathyam, as he headed home in pouring rain that June night.
 ‘Does it augur well that the monsoon too has set in today?
 Won’t that portend women pouring in into my bed as it were?
 True, this Kantha cannot hold a candle to Roopa, but didn’t she set the whole bed on fire, many times over.
 How promising it is that the pimp told me to expect better fare in future.
 Didn’t he say his top drawer was empty by the time he had my requisition on hand.
 How nicely he had put it, in his own pimpish manner.
 Isn’t it time that I had my fill, having missed the fare all along?
 It would cost money for sure though it shouldn’t be a problem managing the moolah.
-Well, if only I sit a little tight on their files, won’t they cough up enough for me to maintain a harem?
-As Appa Rao has his guest-house all for me, can’t I look forward to having horny rides on silken curves?
+Well, if only I sit a little tight on their files, won’t the contractors cough up enough for me to maintain a harem?
+As Appa Rao has his guest-house all for me, can’t I look forward to having horny time with whorish frames?
 That is for sure.’

 ‘What if Roopa gets wind of my doings?
 After all, she might cry in the beginning, only to quieten down in the end, won’t she?
-Well, what else could she do, as it’s the way with all women?
-Besides, what’s her complaint about, she herself being half-hearted in bed?
+What else could she do, as it’s the way with all women, moreover, what she could complain as she herself is half-hearted in bed?
 All said and done, don’t I owe something to myself as well?’

-Experiencing an indescribable relief at that thought, she felt that she couldn’t care less, but her philosophic indifference couldn’t come in handy in her daily regimen.
+Thus experiencing an indescribable relief at that thought, she felt that she couldn’t care less, but her philosophic indifference couldn’t come in handy in her daily regimen.
 Moreover, finding her situation humiliating, she continued to be confounded no end.

 ‘But then, how does all that help me.
 All my longing for belonging would have no meaning if I were to bed with Prasad out of spite for Sathyam.
-Well, when it comes to Raja, it’s not any pique that drives me towards him, isn’t it?
-Why, having stirred my heart, hasn’t he earned the rights over my life, leave alone my body?
-Oh, I would give myself to him and him alone, body and soul.
-Next time around, won’t I gatecrash into his life; whatever that’s what I am going to do.’
+When it comes to Raja, it’s not any pique but my innate love that drives me towards him, isn’t it?
+Besides, having stirred my heart, hasn’t he earned the right of possession over my body?
+So, I would give myself to him and him alone, body, and soul.
+Next time around, won’t I gatecrash into his life; whatever it takes me to do.’